-If you are thinking of using your bank, I would suggest getting a quote elsewhere and finding out what you could save.
+If you are thinking of using your bank, I would suggest getting a quote elsewhere and find out what you can save.

-If you would like to compare our rates to your bank or existing provider, please request a quote below.
+Request a quote below if you would like to compare our rates to your bank or existing provider.

 5 reasons you shouldn’t use your bank…

 - Their exchange rates are uncompetitive

 - Banks charge transfer fees

 When it comes to money, safety and security is a priority for anyone.

 It’s important to know that not all companies are Authorised and Regulated by the Financial Conduct Authority (FCA).